-FWC could manage the Crayfish Habitat Restoration project for the purposes of operating a WMA, providing ecological diversity, providing managed habitat for both imperiled and common wildlife, and providing the public with fish and wildlife-based outdoor recreational opportunities.
-All the natural and historical resources would be managed for the purposes of acquisition included within the Florida Forever Act and Chapters 253 and 259, F.S., under a management plan approved by the Acquisition and Restoration Council.
+The Florida Fish and Wildlife Conservation Commission could manage the Crayfish Habitat Restoration project for the purposes of operating a wildlife management area and providing ecological diversity, managed wildlife habitat and public recreational opportunities.
+All the natural and historical resources would be managed under a management plan approved by the Acquisition and Restoration Council.